 Twice in the last two years I have been to a play-off final that would have seen the Rovers escape from the National League (= 5th tier) into which they had slumped.
 The first, which we should have won, was lost to vegans Forest Green Rovers (where?).
 The other, which we should have lost, we won against Boreham Wood.
 Now we are approaching being the 70th best team in the country, mainly thanks to the country’s top scorer, James Norwood.
 Another play-off at Wembley beckons.

-The glory years are just around the corner…
+The glory years are always just around the corner…